 Being able to listen patiently shows that you are actually paying attention to their problem and can help the situation.
 By apologizing gracefully and offering a solution to the problem often works very well as sometimes it is this empathy that the customer is looking for.

 It is Important to Apologize

-Apologies are necessary in certain situations and you and your company will be respected for the efforts to make amends.
+Apologies are necessary for certain situations and you and your company will be respected for the efforts to make amends.
 Trying to cover up a problem is never the right approach.
 Be sincere in your apology and show that you are in control of the situation.
 This will work towards mending your past mistakes and also build a stronger relationship going forward.

 Apologies show empathy.
 People who apologize for their mistakes are actually perceived as stronger than those who do not.
 By apologizing, you are admitting that while you are not perfect, you are willing to take responsibility for your actions.

 Address the complaint and explain to your customer how you are going to fix things moving forward.
 A good idea would be to request the individual to return as a customer and offer a significant discount for him to do so.

 Read More: Secrets To Ensure Your Customers Return.